All products

 $2.50

-Armadillidium Vulgare is a very common isopod species and the one most people are referring to when the iconic term "pill bug" is mentioned.
+Armadillidium Vulgare is a very common isopod species and the one most people are referring to with the iconic term "pill bug" or "roly poly".
 They are native to Europe, most notably in the Mediterranean basin area but have established themselves nearly worldwide.
-They are a beginner friendly species being fairly flexible in their needs and tolerant of a variety of environmental conditions.
-Armadillidium Vulgare is a relatively outgoing isopod that can be seen exploring and moving about their enclosure at various times.
-As with most isopods, higher numbers means higher visibility.
+They are a beginner friendly species being fairly flexible in their needs and tolerant to a variety of environmental conditions.
+A. Vulgare is a relatively outgoing isopod that can be seen exploring and moving about their enclosure at various times both day and night.
+As with most isopods, higher numbers means higher overall visibility.

 Quick Facts